brineamelia/P1-WIL/README.md

 Am I Responsive - used to test responsiveness of the website in different screen sizes - I want to used this - go to website - get picture)

-CHROME Developer tool - for checking compatibility, toubleshooting and editing code
+CHROME Developer tool - for checking compatibility, troubleshooting and editing code

 WAVE